esgoty/Elessanti/README.md

 * [Seq2seq models a revolutionary idea for creating a latent space](https://github.com/esgoty/Elessanti/tree/main/Non-touchable%20interfaces/NLP/encoders-decoders)<br>
-So how to improve our machine interaction in a way that is context sensitive but at the same time allows us to tinker a bit more in a latent space that is not the input space nor the output space?
-We got you covered fam, welcome to the worl of seq2seq models. that allow us to encode the input in a context sensitive way, process that information, and aterwards de-enconde it to get an answer.
+So how to improve our machine interaction in a way that is context-sensitive but at the same time allows us to tinker a bit more in a latent space that is not the input space nor the output space?
+We got you covered fam, welcome to the world of seq2seq models. that allows us to encode the input in a context-sensitive way, a process that information, and afterward de-encode it to get an answer.

 <br>